dovahkiin0022/representations/README.md

 # Installation

-Run the following command to install dependencies
+Run the following command to install the required dependencies specified in the file `environment.yml`
 ```
 conda env create -f environment.yml
 ```